Diagnosis

 Researchers are exploring an experimental emergency therapy to stop bleeding from esophageal varices that involves spraying an adhesive powder.
 The hemostatic powder is given through a catheter during an endoscopy.
 When sprayed on the esophagus, hemostatic powder sticks to the varices and may stop bleeding.

-Another potential way to stop bleeding when all other measures fail is to use self-expanding metal stents (SEMS).
+Another possible way to stop bleeding when all other measures fail is to use self-expanding metal stents (SEMS).
 SEMS can be placed during an endoscopy and stop bleeding by placing pressure on the bleeding esophageal varices.

 Preparing for your appointment